Driver-based Appium architecture for testing on Android

 Supported Android devices

-The new architecture works with any Android device that supports the UIAutomator2 (v1.25.0) automation framework.
+The driver-based architecture works with any Android device that supports the UIAutomator2 (v1.25.0) automation framework.

 Prerequisites